pattobrien/sidecar/docs/architecture/single_isolate.md

     sendPort,
     args,
-    constructors: constructors,  // takes lint rule constructors as input
+    constructors: constructors,  // takes lint rule constructors as input );
-    isMiddleman: false,
-  );
 }

 ```

-3. Once the above files are generated, the middleman plugin then launches an isolate using this executable, which launches the Sidecar analyzer plugin together with the array of ```LintRules``` from ```constructors.dart```.
-The reason this step is required is because in order to run all lint packages within one isolate, we need to dynamically aggregate the multiple packages into one single ```main()``` function.
+3. Once the above files are generated, the server plugin spawns an isolate from the above main() executable, which launches the Sidecar Analyzer that in turn handles each analysis server request and aggregates responses from all rules.
+It's possible that a single workspace has multiple Sidecar-enabled target root, and in this case the intention is for the single server plugin to forward and aggregate messages to/from 1 or more Analyzers.

-4. Once everything is up and running, the middleman plugin passes all analysis requests (lint, quick assist, etc.) to the Sidecar analyzer plugin where the requests are then processed.

 ### Additional Notes

-- Both the middleman plugin and the Sidecar analyzer plugin utilize the same package_config.json as the root project - this gaurantees that, as long as ```pub get``` resolves for the root project, so will all of the lints regardless of the dependencies that they're analyzing
+- Both the server plugin and the Sidecar analyzer plugin utilize the same package_config.json as the root project - this guarantees that, as long as ```pub get``` resolves for the target project, so will all of the lints regardless of the dependencies that they're meant to be analyzing
-- You can depend on any kind of lint dependency: hosted from pub.dev, hosted from a private repository, git, path, etc.
+- Since we utilize ```pub```, target packages can depend on any Sidecar rule package from pub.dev, a private repository, git, path, etc.
-- The architecture for the generated files was inspired from how build_runner works behind the scenes, which also generates such entrypoint files.
+- NOTE: The architecture for generating an aggregated entrypoint file was inspired by build_runner (how ```.g.dart``` files are designed to work together)